-Today, the logistics industry is one of the fastest-growing in India, generating employment to 22 million people and posting 7.8 per cent year on year growth.
+Today, the logistics industry is one of the fastest-growing in India, generating employment for 22 million people and posting 7.8 percent year-on-year growth.
 The main reason for the boom is attributed to expanding e-commerce and infrastructure sectors.
-According to experts logistics, service providers can utilise the boom by investing in digital technologies with micro-apps.
-Our warehouse in Thane is equipped with many such micro apps that help us to move faster and on-time.
+According to experts in logistics, service providers can utilise the boom by investing in digital technologies with micro-apps.
+Our warehouse in Thane is equipped with many such micro apps that help us to move faster and on time.

 Empowering truck drivers

 While transporting goods, drivers have to come across toll booths where they get vouchers for which they have to pay.
 They wait for the reimbursement, as they have to reach the office and then submit the vouchers which take a long time.
 But today, with smart apps, it’s an instant process, take a picture of the voucher and submit it in the app, the software will take care of it and reimbursement is also fast.
 What is required is internet connectivity which is quite a cheap affair nowadays.
 This saves time for the driver and he can easily get the money refunded for the next expenses.
 Now with technology enhancement, RFID tags can be affixed to a truck’s windscreen, wherein the driver even does not have to wait in tolls for a ticket but pass through it as the toll charges will be auto-debited from the company’s account.

 With smart apps for route planning and optimization assisting the delivery professional, they can save time and cost in traveling.
 Another app, like the Delivery dashboard, helps to get acknowledgment from the customer as soon as the delivery is done and get updated on the system in real-time.
 The manager sitting at the warehouse can approve the records and analyze the delivery trends through the generated reports.